SeisSol/SeisSol/Documentation/compiling-seissol.rst

     CMAKE_PREFIX_PATH=~:$CMAKE_PREFIX_PATH PKG_CONFIG_PATH=~/lib/pkgconfig/:$PKG_CONFIG_PATH CC=...

-It is also important that the executables of the matrix mutiplication generators (Libxsmm, PSpaMM) have to be in :code:`$PATH`.
+It is also important that the executables of the matrix multiplication generators (Libxsmm, PSpaMM) have to be in :code:`$PATH`.

 You can also compile just the proxy by ``make SeisSol-proxy`` or only SeisSol with ``make SeisSol-bin``